secureworks/dalton/README.rst

          in the "Fast Pattern" tab) with details on what the engine is using for the fast pattern match.
-To generate this, Suricata must do two runs – one to generate the fast pattern info and one to actually run the submitted job so this will approximtely double the job run time.
+To generate this, Suricata must do two runs – one to generate the fast pattern info and one to actually run the submitted job so this will approximately double the job run time.
 Unless fast pattern info is needed for some reason, there isn't a need to check this.
 Fast pattern data can be voluminous so it is not recommended that this be